Suna Yoga

 Yoga for Children: A Family Practice

-Introducing children to yoga is one of the most generous gifts a parent or teacher can offer.
-Unlike many forms of physical activity, yoga teaches children not just to move but to pay attention, to breathe consciously, and to develop a relationship with their own inner world that will serve them for the rest of their lives.
+Introducing children to yoga offers something that most forms of physical activity do not: it teaches not just movement but the capacity to pay attention, to breathe consciously, and to develop a relationship with their own inner experience.
+These skills, planted early, grow into resources for resilience, self-regulation, and wellbeing that serve children for the rest of their lives.

 How Children Experience Yoga Differently